Dongping-Chen/EFFT-EFfective-Factor-Tuning/README.md

-# PoFT-Powerful-Factor-Tuning
+# EFFT-Effective-Factor-Tuning
-Hi guys, all the sourse code and models will be published here after the publication of my paper.
+Hi guys, all the source code and models will be published here after the publication of my paper.